Noeska/illegiblesemantics/projects/proj-2.md

 ![Heavy Metal](..\assets\img\projects\proj-2\heavy.png)

 ## NWOBHM
-GR: With respect to the New Wave of British Heavy Metal<sup>1</sup>, a rather specific subset of Heavy Metal that emerged, as the already denotes, in the United Kingdom, the above also applies here.
+GR: With respect to the New Wave of British Heavy Metal<sup>1</sup>, a rather specific subset of Heavy Metal that emerged, as the name already denotes, in the United Kingdom, the above also applies here.

 Here, I purposely decided to do a logo in the vein of Judas Priest's logo -- well, one of them at least --, because I felt it'd make for an interesting comparison with specifically Teutonic Thrash Metal logos, which can be found further down.
 The key words here: **industrial**, **tight**, and **laser-like**.
 ##### [1] Simon Poole, 'Retro Rock and Heavy History', *Global Metal Music and Culture: Current Directions in Metal Studies*, 302-303.